SoSly/VillageTale/README.md

 - **Children:** Not a profession, but a life stage focused on play and learning

 ### Integration with Vanilla
-We're reimagining vanilla professions to fit the VillageWorks system—farmers will actually farm, blacksmiths will actually forge, and so on.
+We're reimagining vanilla professions to fit the VillageTale system—farmers will actually farm, blacksmiths will actually forge, and so on.
 More details coming as development progresses!

 ## Requirements
 - **Minecraft:** 1.20.1